top of page

 • Record yourself to evaluate tone and delivery

-• Use STAR examples to back up your value
+• Use STAR method examples to back up your value

 • Follow up with an email summarizing your ask and the evidence behind it